KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 ## Summary

-This tutorial demonstrates how to use KusionStack to deploy a wordpress application that depends on both Kubernetes and RDS resources.
-During the process of writing and applying wordpress config codes, we can see that with the combination of KCL configuration and policy language, Konfig configuration code library and Kusion execution engine, KusionStack has the advantanges listed below:
+This tutorial demonstrates how to use KusionStack to deploy a WordPress application that depends on both Kubernetes and RDS resources.
+During the process of writing and applying WordPress config codes, we can see that with the combination of KCL configuration and policy language, Konfig configuration code library, and Kusion execution engine, KusionStack has the advantages listed below:

 1. **Hybrid resource orchestration**: using KCL to write application config codes make it easy to orchestrate and manage different types of resources in a unified way.
-In the example of delivering a wordpress application with both Kubernetes and IaaS resources provided by cloud vendors, all the necessary dependencies can be declared in a single KCL code file, enabling one-click deployment of the entire application and achieving application-centric operations.
+In the example of delivering a WordPress application with both Kubernetes and IaaS resources provided by cloud vendors, all the necessary dependencies can be declared in a single KCL code file, enabling the one-click deployment of the entire application and achieving application-centric operations.

-2. **Application schema abstraction**: using KCL's advanced features such as built-in variables, functions and schema definition can easily abstract and encapsulate the dependent resources of the application, shielding developers from configuration attributes they don't need to be aware of.
-Developer only needs to fill in a few necessary fields in the frontend model instance to declare the required resources, which makes it possible to organize application configuration more flexibly and efficiently.
+2. **Application schema abstraction**: using KCL’s advanced features such as built-in variables, functions, and schema definition can easily abstract and encapsulate the dependent resources of the application, shielding developers from configuration attributes they don’t need to be aware of.
+The developer only needs to fill in a few necessary fields in the frontend model instance to declare the required resources, which makes it possible to organize application configuration more flexibly and efficiently.

-3. **Multi-team and multi-role collaboration**: under the collaboration of writing config codes in the Konfig repository, Developer and Platform from different teams can perform their roles, only focusing on their own respective configuration items, thereby improving the collaboration efficiency of application development and operation.
+3. **Multi-team and multi-role collaboration**: under the cooperation of writing config codes in the Konfig repository, Developers and Platforms from different teams can perform their roles, only focusing on their own respective configuration items, thereby improving the collaboration efficiency of application development and operation.

 4. **Shift left compliance check**: using KCL to write application config codes naturally has the ability to perform type checking on configuration items.
-Additionally, keywords like `assert` and `check` can be used to implement configuration validation logic, making it more convenient to identify potential issues during the writing of application config codes and reducing the risk of delivering the application with wrong configuration.
+Additionally, keywords like `assert` and `check` can be used to implement configuration validation logic, making it more convenient to identify potential issues during the writing of application config codes and reducing the risk of delivering the application with the wrong configuration.
 Furthermore, Kusion can provide the 3-way real-time diff before the application is applied, allowing users to preview the configuration changes and thus providing a safer workflow.